pyload/pyload/README.md

     <pyload base url>/api/openapi.json

+For reference, there is a local copy of the API specification in `openapi-generator/openapi.json`.
-Based on this file. it is possible to generate client code with the [official OpenAPI code generator](https://github.com/OpenAPITools/openapi-generator).
+Based on this file, it is possible to generate client code with the [official OpenAPI code generator](https://github.com/OpenAPITools/openapi-generator).
 For example, this command will generate a client for Android, using the dockerized generator:
 ```
 docker run --rm -v "${PWD}:/local" openapitools/openapi-generator-cli generate \
   -i /local/openapi-generator/openapi.json \